AdrianaCelineSimoesMarto/Europe_Wildfire_Mapping/README.md

 Before running the project, ensure that:

 1. The European country shapefile and all associated files (`.shp`, `.shx`, `.dbf`, `.prj`, etc.) are stored in the `data/` directory.
 2. A valid NASA FIRMS API key is available and inserted into the script.
+A key can be generated on the linked NASA website
 3. All required Python libraries are installed.

 ## Execution Order: